ballerina-platform/openapi-connectors/openapi/openai.chat/README.md

 ## Overview
 This is a community-maintained [Ballerina](https://ballerina.io) connector for the [OpenAI Chat API](https://platform.openai.com/docs/api-reference/chat).
-The OpenAI Chat API provides a way to access the state-of-the-art ChatGPT models developed by OpenAI for a variety of tasks.
+It provides a way to access the state-of-the-art ChatGPT models developed by OpenAI.
+This connector is an indispensable tool for developers aiming to harness the advanced conversational AI capabilities of ChatGPT models in their Ballerina applications.

 [API Documentation](https://lib.ballerina.io/ballerinax/openai.chat/latest)